Attune-Automation/Kickstart-RHEL-Red-Hat-Enterprise-Linux-on-ESXi/steps/kickstartrhel9uefionesxi/README.md

 manual intervention during the installation process, making it a valuable time-saving tool.

-## The Need for BIOS Boot on ESXi
+## Importance of UEFI Boot on ESXi

-VMware ESXi is a hypervisor that enables the virtualisation of multiple guest VMs on a single physical server.
-In scenarios where BIOS boot is required instead of the more modern UEFI boot, the Kickstart automation process can be tailored to accommodate these requirements.
-BIOS boot is often preferred for compatibility with legacy systems or certain configurations.
+VMware ESXi serves as a hypervisor that facilitates the virtualisation of multiple VMs on a single physical server.
+In instances where modern hardware and operating systems are utilised, Unified Extensible Firmware Interface (UEFI) boot has become the standard.
+UEFI provides enhanced security, faster boot times, and compatibility with larger disks.
+Understanding how to incorporate UEFI boot into an automated installation is crucial for maintaining a current and efficient IT environment.